symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

     Sending an aggregate complete transaction

 Alice and Bob live together and have separate accounts.
-They also have a shared account so that if Bob is out shopping, he can buy groceries for both him and Alice.
+They also have a shared account so that if Bob is out shopping, he can buy groceries for both himself and Alice.

 This shared account is in NEM translated as 1-of-2 multisig, meaning that one cosignatory needs to cosign the transaction to be included in a block.